Consult a Doctor

 Canva

-There are significant health risks associated with habitual wearing of high heel shoes and some of these conditions include:
+There are significant (and severe) health risks of high heel shoes when worn frequently and over long periods.
+Some of these conditions include:

-3. Bad posture and gait problems: In an attempt to support your lower limb with your upper body, you tend to lean forward and overarch your back more than you normally would.
+3. Bad posture and gait problems: This is one of the terrible health risks of high heel shoes.
+In an attempt to support your lower limb with your upper body, you tend to lean forward and overarch your back more than you normally would.
 The higher the heel of your shoes, the greater the arch of your back.
-Now imagine how stressed and funny you’ll walk!
+Now imagine how stressed you’ll be and how funny you’ll walk!

 4. Ankle sprains: High heels are mostly safe to wear if you are walking on even surfaces.
 Potholes, bumps, uneven staircases, and cobblestones can cause you to wobble and sprain your ankle.
 An awkward landing like this can also lead to broken ankles, bruised elbows, dislocated kneecap and in worst cases, a concussion.